Kiran7007/Interview-Preparation/docs/android.md

 - An ANR happens when the UI thread is blocked for too long.
 - Avoid long work on the main thread.
 - Move heavy tasks to background threads and use lifecycle-aware APIs.

 ---

+## What causes ANRs?

+An ANR occurs when:

+- Main thread is blocked for more than 5 seconds during user interaction.
+- `BroadcastReceiver.onReceive()` takes more than 10 seconds.

+Common causes:

+- Network or database work on Main Thread
+- Disk I/O
+- Lock contention
+- Long-running BroadcastReceivers
+- Heavy layout inflation
+- Large JSON parsing or bitmap decoding on UI thread

+Prevention

+- Keep UI thread lightweight.
+- Move expensive work to `Dispatchers.IO` or `Dispatchers.Default`.
+- Enable StrictMode in debug builds.
+- Monitor Android Vitals and analyze `/data/anr/traces.txt`.

+---